harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

  > **Store:** Basement

 Refer to `The Market Gardener` or other reference for details of trellising system and offset training.

+### Pests, Diseases and Remedies

+A number of pests and diseases were encountered in 2015.
+A general strategy of maintaining plant and soil health through application of compost, seaweed tonic and effective microorganisms in order to prevent or reduce pest and disease attach was followed.
+The following is a description of actions taken for pests or diseases that required more specific intervention:

+#### Spinach Leaf Miner

+Appeared on spinach in Eastern Greenhouse.
+Colonised leaves were removed and discarded.
+Being caught early, this single intervention was completely successful.

+#### Flea Beetle

+Flea beetle was found on a number of crops including arugula, eggplant and mustard greens.
+Greens crops like arugula should be covered with row cover immediately after germination.
+This is a very successful control.
+Flea beetle on eggplants is less significant, having little impact on fruiting.
+Th crop should be covered in its early life to protect young leaves but once plants are established signs of flea beetle are not a great concern.

+#### Cucumber Beetles

+Cucumber beetle was found around squash plants.
+They had little effect, however, as plants were kept covered until they outgrew the rowcovers (using 5ft wire hoops).

+#### Aphids

+Aphids effected tomatoes planted outdoors.
+These were treated with two applications of insecticidal soap applied a week apart.
+This reduced the aphid population to numbers that were not significant for maintaining crop health.

+#### Squash Borer

+Early planted squash were effected by squash borer towards the end of their life.
+They were protected early by row cover.
+Planting successions of squash to replace the crop from effected plants was the principal strategy employed.
+That is, no intervention was used beyond physical barriers as there are few effective organic controls of this pest.

+#### Early Blight

+Some signs of fungal disease, probably early blight, were found on tomatoes grown outside.
+This was treated by removing effected foliage ensuring good hygeine (ie. sterilising pruning tools with alcohol periodically while working).

 ### Nursery